ParadigmHyperloop/testing-software/Pidaq/README.md

 # Development
 We will be using docker to cross compile c++ for the raspberry pi

 Ensure docker is installed and running on your machine.
 Windows 10 Home does not have proper support for docker, however MUN offers a free upgrade to windows 10 education which is fully featured.
-The update is easy, unintrusive, and tasks less than 1 hour.
+The update is easy, unintrusive, and takes less than 1 hour.

 ## Taskrunner Setup Code for VsCode
 * Install vscode extension "Tasks" by actboy 168